IAmNo1Special/RevomonAuto/src/revomonauto/revomon/clients/revomon_client/README.md

 ## 📈 Performance

-- **Fast lookups**: Indexed by Pokedex ID and name for instant access
+- **Fast lookups**: Indexed by Revodex ID and name for instant access
 - **Cached data**: Loaded once and cached for subsequent queries
 - **Memory efficient**: Data is copied to prevent mutation
 - **Batch operations**: Support for bulk queries and analysis